-The State of California adopted its 2019-20 budget as per statutory law on time for the eighth consecutive year.
-The budget reflects an economy that has expanded for nine consecutive years and begins to prepare for a recession in the future.
+The State of California adopted its 2019-20 budget as per statutory law on time for the ninth consecutive year.
+The budget reflects an economy that has expanded for ten consecutive years and begins to prepare for a recession in the future.
 The governor made a priority to reinforce the idea that a recession will occur in the future, and according to historical analysis, it will occur in the next few years.
-The 19-20 state budget reinforces this idea by limiting new ongoing spending obligations and increasing the state's rainy day fund.
-The effects of the State budget will be as follows:
+The 19-20 state budget reinforced this idea by limiting new ongoing spending obligations and increasing the state's rainy day fund by \$1.2 billion.
+The effects of the State budget was as follows:

 - 1. Of utmost importance is the new funding formula, which was implemented beginning in July 2018.
 It has 3 main components: a base allocation, a supplemental allocation and a student success allocation.
-The state included a three-year average on the FTES portion of the allocation to provide a sense of stability and invested additional funds into the implementation of the new formula. - 2.
-The state budget includes approximately \$725,000 to increase general operating expense funding intended to partially assist with rising PERS and STRS costs and implement the new Student Success Funding Formula (SCFF). - 3.
+The state included a three-year average on the FTES portion of the allocation to provide a sense of stability. - 2.
+The state budget includes approximately \$173.16 million representing the 3.26% COLA increase to the general operating fund and \$24.7 million to support 0.55% enrollment growth. - 3.
 3.26% cost of living adjustment (COLA) to computational revenue. - 4.
-The District is the fiscal agent for the Adult Education Block Grant (AEBG), which is budgeted \$1,217,892 for the annual allocation, plus approximately \$349,000 in deferred revenue from FY18-19. - 5.
-The Strong Workforce program to improve and expand efforts for workforce, consistent with recommendations from the Workforce Task Force will be funded for approximately \$1,087,539 (\$331,855 regional, \$218,574 local) plus approximately \$537,080 in local deferred revenue from FY18-19. - A major change in the funding formula in order to help students complete their degrees in a timely manner and to further eliminate achievement gaps.
-With input for the community college system the final outcome of the Assembly Bill 1809 (AB1809) which was signed by the governor on June 27, 2018 created the Student Centered Funding Formula (SCFF) which became effective on July 1, 2018.
+The District is the fiscal agent for the Adult Education Block Grant (AEBG), which is budgeted \$886,965 for the annual allocation, plus approximately \$348,217 in deferred revenue from FY18-19. - 5.
+The Strong Workforce program to improve and expand efforts for workforce, consistent with recommendations from the Workforce Task Force will be funded for approximately \$618,136 (\$351,287 regional, \$266,849 local) plus approximately \$505,383 in local deferred revenue from FY18-19. - Health and welfare benefit costs have continued to increase each year.
+The District has negotiated options to control the employer cost of the health plans, including having employees cover the cost differential of any plan that exceeds the Health and Welfare cap of \$18,456. - The District established a separate Retiree Benefit Fund, Fund 69, in 2012-13 and has continued to prefund the costs of retiree benefits into 2019-20.
+In addition, the District established a new Other Post Retirement Benefits Trust Fund (OPEB), Fund 79, in 2013-14 and transferred \$175,000 in the current year to this fund, which is equal to the OPEB Expense as established by the Net OPEB Liability (NOL).
+The funds transferred to the OPEB trust will be invested and are permanently restricted for the purpose of providing future post-retirement benefits. - Projected increases to Public Employees Retirement System (PERS) and State Teachers Retirement System (STRS) will impact the District's budget in future years.
+The State budget provided \$9 billion in on-behalf payments over the next four years to pay down unfunded liabilities.
+The net effect to LTCC on the contribution rates is a reduction of 1.1% for PERS bringing the rate to 19.721% and 1.03% for STRS bringing that rate down to 17.1%.